Start today off right, with a 52 Week Savings Challenge!

 3. 52 Week Money Challenge $5000

 This savings challenge is advanced.
 Maybe you have already tried a money challenge before, or you make a lot of money.
-If so, this is the money challenge for you.
+If so, this is a money challenge for you.

 4. 52 Week Money Challenge $10000